rorysedgwick/d33p-cover/README.md

 This project aims to use the Javascript data visualization library known as **D3** (*Data Driven Documents*) to highlight some interesting trends or correlations found within public data sets released by the Bank of England.
-The final visualzation will be entered into a competition being organised by the Bank at the start of May.
+The final visualization will be entered into a competition being organised by the Bank at the start of May.

 It is primarily intended to be an week-long learning experience focusing on d3 methods and techniques,